The-Lab-LaBella/RSCU_Calculation_Analysis/README.md

 **RSCU_stats.R** - This is an R script that calculates the average RSCU values of a codon throughout the CDS of a yeast species, requires the output files from RSCU_analysis.py

+**RSCU_stats_editor.sh** - Shell script that formats the file in a more convetional way for processing